 They cater for both on-road (high speed) and off-road (support upright-riding position) adventures.
-In fact, the Dual Sport helmets’ versatility has been picked up not only by dual sport riders, but also sport bike riders, tourers, street fighters, adventure riders and adventure tourers making them one of the most popular helmets today.
+In fact, the Dual Sports helmets’ versatility has been picked up not only by dual sports riders but also sport bike riders, tourers, street fighters, adventure riders and adventure tourers making them one of the most popular helmets today.

 Touring Helmets are traditionally full face helmets (sometimes the Flip Up type) that can be worn in many seasons and for different riding type scenarios.